 The 1m 6f race conducts pretty much a full lap of the Doncaster track, which has been designed specifically to cater for races such as the St Leger.
 The horses will need to navigate two sweeping turns and the course is pretty flat throughout.
 A late move uphill towards the winning posts really tests the strength of the horse and only the fittest will be able to stay on the track.

 Many people describe the course as fair, and we would tend to agree that the best horses on the day do tend to prevail.
 But, due to the fact that it’s held in Autumn within the ‘North’ of England, the weather can often be a bit hit and miss.
 However, due to the fact that it’s at the end of summer, the going is usually pretty good still.

-The St Leger meeting at Doncaster covers four days in total, running from Wednesday through to Saturday.
+The St Leger meeting at Doncaster covers four days in total, running from Thursday through to Sunday, having previously taken place between Wednesday and Saturday.

 - Thursday – Ladies’ Day